Biblical Principles Of Financial Stewardship

 Proverbs addresses true contentment.
 “Better is little with the fear of the Lord than great treasure and trouble therewith.”- Proverbs 15:16.
 “Two things have I required of thee; deny me them not before I die: Remove far from me vanity and lies; give me neither poverty nor riches: feed me with the food convenient for me: Lest I be full, and deny thee, and say Who is the Lord?
 Or lest I be poor, and steal, and take the name of my God in vain”– Proverbs 30:7-9.

 There is a clear distinction between need and want.
 Let’s clarify the difference.
 One is based on survival (need).
 One is based on choice (want).
-What are the root of our choices?
+What is the root of our choices?
 A little statistic: the power of advertising can sway us- the average American sees 3,000 ads each day.
 Overspending robs us of our joy through worry, selfishness, and guilt.
 “But my God shall supply all your need according to his riches in glory by Christ Jesus”- Philippians 4:19.
 We need to sort out the things which are truly necessary and have lasting benefits from those which will strain our bank account, relationships and emotional health.
-A balanced life requires: reflection, prioritization, and action according to Biblical principles.
+A balanced life requires reflection, prioritization, and action according to Biblical principles.

 Debt.
 There are dangers when in debt.
 The Bible does not condemn debt but does discourage us from having it.
 Avoiding debt is critical to balanced lifestyles.
 “The rich ruleth over the poor, and the borrower is servant to the lender.”- Proverbs 22:7.
 “Say no unto thy neighbor, Go, and come again, and tomorrow I will give; when thou hast it by thee.” – Proverbs 3:28